Trouva/product-technical-tests/challenges/Engineer.front_end.lvl1.md

 Once you are ready to submit, we would like you to create a zip file of your branch and send it over to us.

 1. To create a Zip archive of your branch use: `git archive -o ./trouva-test.zip <your_branch_name>`
-2. Then please make it available in a shared Dropbox/Google Drive (or email it to paulo.ferreira@trouva.com)
+2. Then please make it available in a shared Dropbox/Google Drive, emailing it to `tech-test@trouva.com`